Athenaeum of Ohio: Athenaeum of Ohio: Mount St. Mary's Seminary

 In 1925, Archbishop John T. McNicholas developed a unified agency to coordinate all educational work in the diocese.
-This new organization was incorporated under the laws of Ohio as the Athenaeum of Ohio in March, 1928.
+This new organization was incorporated under the laws of Ohio as the Athenaeum of Ohio in March 1928.
 The incorporation restored the name of the early college and seminary, founded by Bishop Fenwick in 1829.
-The Athenaeum of Ohio was chartered to grant degrees for Mount St. Mary’s of the West and St. Gregory seminaries, a teachers’ college and a graduate school of science, the Institutum Divi Thomae.
+The Athenaeum of Ohio was chartered to grant degrees for Mount St. Mary's of the West and St. Gregory seminaries, a teachers’ college and a graduate school of science, the Institutum Divi Thomae.

+The seminary also houses one of Benjamin Haydon's works, Christ's Entry into Jerusalem.

 Mount St. Mary's of the West moved to the St. Gregory location in 1981 after the St. Gregory's Seminary was forced to close due to declining enrollment in 1980.
 The Norwood site now houses Our Lady of the Holy Spirit Center, a retreat facility, for the Archdiocese of Cincinnati.

-In October 2019, Mount St. Mary’s Seminary & School of Theology opened a new residence building, Fenwick Hall at the Mount Washington campus.
+In October 2019, Mount St. Mary's Seminary & School of Theology opened a new residence building, Fenwick Hall at the Mount Washington campus.
 The building also has meeting and classrooms to host ongoing or secondary formation throughout the summer months.

-The Athenaeum of Ohio-Mount St. Mary’s Seminary includes a pastoral counseling program.
-It also has an agreement with the University of Cincinnati for ROTC candidates.